awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_PutLogEvents.md

 # Using the PutLogEvents API to send manually\-created embedded metric format logs<a name="CloudWatch_Embedded_Metric_Format_Generation_PutLogEvents"></a>

 You can send embedded metric format logs to CloudWatch Logs using the CloudWatch Logs PutLogEvents API\.
-When calling PutLogEvents, you need to include the following HTTP header to instruct CloudWatch Logs that the metrics should be extracted\.
+When calling PutLogEvents, you may optionally include the following HTTP header to instruct CloudWatch Logs that the metrics should be extracted, but it is no longer necessary\.

 ```
 x-amzn-logs-format: json/emf